 This one is a no-brainer and applies to all of us.
 We’re a service industry at the end of the day, which means we serve.
 Let’s make it easy to change or cancel your vacation to Costa Rica, without being difficult.
 Let’s understand that no matter how scared we might be, our clients feel the same way.

-There’s a hashtag going around I’m seeing more of these days – #Don’tCancelPostpone.
-That’s the ideal scenario right now for all our clients, not to cancel outright, but to put off their trip until better times.
+There’s a hashtag trending right now: #Don’tCancelPostpone.
+That’s the ideal scenario for all our clients, not to cancel outright, but to put off their trip until better times.
 Maybe they’ll need to put off their trip more than once.
 That’s okay.

 At Namu Travel, we’ve been inundated with cancelation requests this past week or so, just like every other tourism business in Costa Rica and elsewhere in Central America.
 It’s been horrible.
 But we believe, we hope at least, that our flexibility has helped serve our scared and anxious clients well.
 It’s what service is about and what goes around comes around.
 Our Costa Rican Vacations Travel Experience Team has been absolutely outstanding.